mike-ward/mike-ward.github.io/_posts/2008-04-13-vista-sidebar-stopwatch-gadget.md

 #### Two pitfalls

-If you create a new HTML document in Visual Studio it declares a proper DOCTYPE and html tag as follows:
+If you create a new HTML document in Visual Studio it declares a proper DOCTYPE and HTML tag as follows:

     DOCTYPE html PUBLIC
       "-//W3C//DTD XHTML 1.0 Transitional//EN"